olets/zsh-abbr/README.md

 ```

 User-scope abbreviations can also be manually to the user abbreviations file.
 See the Storage documentation, below.

+Use `--dry-run` to see what would result, without making any actual changes.

 #### Clear Sessions